 Sizing grid shows the variation of size, each SKU will be offered in.
 Depending on the design and fit of the SKU, some SKUs may require more or fewer size variations.
 This information is especially important to inform the manufacturers to avoid costly mistakes.

 Quantity indicates the number of units per SKU to be ordered.
-This number should be guided by your OTB budget.
+Your OTB budget should guide this number.

 Range planning also sets the foundation for distribution, especially for store allocation and store cluster levels.
 Intertwined with the demand planning and visual merchandising processes, the range plan is a key planning document for selecting which products actually end up on the shelves.